Skip to Content

 Epcot is most known for this towering icon at the front of the park.
 Have you ever wondered, “What is the golf ball in EPCOT?”
 That “Epcot ball” is the first ride you’ll see as you enter the front entrance of EPCOT.
 Within the “EPCOT golf ball” (which isn’t a golf ball at all) is the family-friendly ride Spaceship Earth, one of the most popular rides at EPCOT.

 This icon of EPCOT is also home to a fun ride through time.
 Learn about communications technology as you travel in a slow-moving ride vehicle.
-In the end, you’ll get to experience some fun technology both on and off the ride.
+In the end, you’ll experience some fun technology on and off the ride.

-Spaceship Earth tends to be busier earlier in the day, so go later in the day, before the ride closes, or first thing in the morning.
+Spaceship Earth tends to be busier earlier, so go later in the day, before the ride closes, or first thing in the morning.
 I recommend riding on it during your Walt Disney World vacation, especially if you haven’t experienced it yet.
-I usually like to ride it at the end of the day, right before I leave.
-Genie+ is offered here.
+Right before I leave, I usually ride it at the end of the day.
+Lightning Lane is offered here.

 Mission: SPACE